Photo: Aspen Institute

 Completed clinical internships in crisis intervention, individual therapy, and group work

-Awarded the Roothbert Fellowship, recognizing academic achievement and a commitment to service grounded in spiritual values
+Roothbert Fellowship, awarded for academic achievement and a commitment to service grounded in spiritual values

 -